-A. A player controls Braids, Cabal Minion.
-After he has declared attackers, he realizes that he has failed to sacrifice a permanent at the beginning of his upkeep.

-- B. A player realizes that she forgot to remove the final counter from a suspended spell. - C. A player forgets to pay the cumulative upkeep cost for a creature. - D. A player controls Dark Confidant, forgets its triggered ability, and draws a card in his draw step. - E. A player controls Soul Warden and forgets to gain 1 life when a creature enters the battlefield under his opponent's control.
+- A. A player controls Braids, Cabal Minion.
+After he has declared attackers, he realizes that he has failed to sacrifice a permanent at the beginning of his upkeep. - B. A player realizes that she forgot to remove the final counter from a suspended spell. - C. A player forgets to pay the cumulative upkeep cost for a creature. - D. A player controls Soul Warden and forgets to gain 1 life when a creature enters the battlefield under his opponent's control.